Partington: History

-In 1755 a paper mill on the River Mersey was opened in Partington, the first factory to be established in present-day Trafford.
+In 1755, a paper mill on the River Mersey was opened in Partington, the first factory to be established in present-day Trafford.
 Erlam Farmhouse dates from the late 18th century and is a Grade II listed building.
-Also protected as a Grade II listed building are the stocks on the village green.
-Its stone pillars are from the 18th century, although the wooden restraints were replaced in the 20th century.
+Also protected as a Grade II listed building are the stocks on the village green; its stone pillars date from the 18th century, although the wooden restraints were replaced in the 20th century.

 The completion of the Manchester Ship Canal in 1894 transformed Partington into a major coal-exporting port.
 The canal was widened to 250 ft for three-quarters of a mile (1.2 km) to allow for the construction of a coaling basin, equipped with four hydraulic coal hoists.
 Partington was the nearest port to the Lancashire Coalfields, and brought the south Yorkshire collieries 30 mi closer to the sea.
 Between 1898 and 1911, exports of coal accounted for 53.4 per cent of the total export tonnage carried by the ship canal.
-The coal trade in turn resulted in Partington becoming a major railway depot, and attracted a range of other industries, including the Partington Steel & Iron Company, which was encouraged by the availability of coal to construct a steelworks.
-The works became a part of the Lancashire Steel Corporation in 1930, and dominated the economy of nearby Irlam until their closure in 1976.
+The coal trade in turn resulted in Partington becoming a major railway depot and attracted a range of other industries, including the Partington Steel & Iron Company, which was encouraged by the availability of coal to construct a steelworks.
+The works became a part of the Lancashire Steel Corporation in 1930 and dominated the economy of nearby Irlam until their closure in 1976.

 After the Second World War, Partington was extended as an overspill estate.

 Governance

-The civil parish of Partington was created in 1894, under the Local Government Act 1894 and has its own town council.
+The civil parish of Partington was created in the Local Government Act 1894 and has its own town council.
 Partington became part of the Metropolitan Borough of Trafford in 1974 upon the borough's creation, but was previously in Bucklow Rural District.
 The town is part of the Bucklow St Martin electoral ward; Partington Parish Council is made up of local residents and ward councillors.

 Partington also belongs to the Stretford and Urmston constituency.
-Since its creation in 1997 the constituency's Member of Parliament has been a member of the Labour Party, Kate Green being the present incumbent.
+Since its creation in 1997, the constituency's Member of Parliament has been a member of the Labour Party, Andrew Western being, since 2022, the present incumbent.